-If you are planning to stay in one of the amazing beach hotel, you can ask them before booking.
-Sometimes the management make sure the beach in their premises stay clean.
-Make sure you ask about beach and water, some times the beach is clear but the water is full of weeds.
+If you are planning to stay in one of the amazing beach hotels, you can ask them before booking.
+Sometimes the management makes sure the beach in their premises stays clean.
+Make sure you ask about beach and water, sometimes the beach is clear but the water is full of weeds.

 How to get from Cancun to Tulum